faithvoid/plugin.music.newgrounds/README.md

 ## Issues:
 - Thumbnails are currently broken as Newgrounds uses .webp, which XBMC doesn't support.
-- If you get an error while saving a download, you either don't have an F:/ partition or the filename is breaking something FATX related.
+- If you get an error while saving a download, you either don't have an F:/ partition (if this is the case, open default.py in a text editor and change "F:/" to "E:/"), or the filename is breaking something FATX related.
 If that's not the case, please open an issue!
 - You tell me.

 ## TODO: